 Basic regular expressions:

-^ -- Caret symbol, Match beginning of the line. $ -- Match End of the line * -- Match 0 or more occurrence of previous character . – Match Any single character [] – Match Range of characters, just single occurrence. [a-z] –Match small letters [A-Z] –Match cap letters [0-9] – Match numerical. [^] – Match Negate a sequence -- Match Escape character.
+^ -- Caret symbol, Match beginning of the line. $ -- Match End of the line * -- Match 0 or more occurrence of the previous character . – Match Any single character [] – Match Range of characters, just single occurrence. [a-z] –Match small letters [A-Z] –Match cap letters [0-9] – Match numerical. [^] – Match Negate a sequence -- Match Escape character.

 Example1: Find all the lines which start with “Mr”